 Keeping Seniors and Caregivers Informed

-SSSEVA is actively addressing the specific needs of older adults, aged 60+, during the COVID-19 pandemic.
-We are updating our website and Facebook page as new information is confirmed.
+Senior Services of Southeastern Virginia is actively addressing the specific needs of older adults, aged 60+, during the COVID-19 pandemic.

 What can family and caregivers do to help seniors prepare?